AdRoll/baker/content/en/docs/How Tos/baker_components.md

 Regardless of the `dont_validate_fields` value, the `Validate` function is made accessible to all components so that they can use it at their will.

+A simple validation function based on regular expression could be enabled from the [`[validation]`](/docs/how-tos/pipeline_configuration/#validation-configuration) section of the TOML.
+Anyways, the user should specify the validation either in the Components or in the TOML.

 ## CreateRecord

 ```go